petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

 1. Enable or disable categorization for object entries.

    While enabled, you can add categorization blocks to fields tabs in custom layouts.
 See [Adding Categorization to Fields Tabs](./layouts/adding-categorization-to-fields-tabs.md).
-Additionally, you can add the tags and categories fragments in form containers, allowing you to add metadata to the object entries.
+Additionally, you can attach metadata to the object entries by adding the tags and categories fragments in form containers.

 1. Enable or disable comments for object display pages.